-• Students will be able to summarise the main parts of a story.
+Students will be able to summarise the main parts of a story.

-The Smelly Giant by Kurahau, illustrated by Laya Mutton-Rogers (Finalist at the 2020 New Zealand Book Awards for Children and Young Adults.
-The te reo Māori version of this book Tio Tiamu, was a winner at the 2020 awards.)
+The Smelly Giant by Kurahau, illustrated by Laya Mutton-Rogers.
+Also published in te reo Māori as Tio Tiamu (2019)

 From the forests of Tane to the volcanoes of Rūaumoko, The Smelly Giant tells the story of Toe Jam, the giant who only wanted to help his people.